Are you feeding or fasting? How much should you eat, and how often should you eat when you’re living low carb?

 A lower level of circulating sugar and insulin will stimulate weight loss, reverse insulin resistance, stabilise blood sugars and all the other benefits that LCHF provides.

-During the day, fasting should exceed feeding.
+During the day, intermittent fasting should exceed feeding.
 How many of you are used to eating every 2 hours?
 Breakfast, snack, snack, lunch, snack, snack, dinner, dessert, snack, late night snack?

 What about intermittent fasting?
 This is the most powerful tool for health, weight loss and stable blood sugars.
 There are many variants of intermittent fasting and you should find one that best suits you.
 Learn to fast on a regular basis for as long as you choose.
 Fasting has numerous benefits for your health, body, and mind.